YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 Forward (5)]` be a list of actions.
 We could read that initially the fleet has two aircraft and is at position 0.
 They would fly forward for 2 units of distance, then the state would be (we are calculating by hand now) `(2, [3;3])`.
-The next action is `Abandon([5])`, which means that one aircraft is abandoned, and the new fuel profile of the fleet is `[5]`, which implies that 2 units of fuel from the abandoned aircraft has been transferred to the remaining aircraft.
+The next action is `Abandon([5])`, which means that one aircraft is abandoned, and the new fuel profile of the fleet is the parameter of the `Abandon` label: `[5]`.
+The change of the fleet fuel profile from `[3;3]` (before abandoning an aircraft) to `[5]` (after abandoning the aircraft) implies that 2 units of fuel from the abandoned aircraft has been transferred to the remaining aircraft.
 Now the state is `(2, [5])`: we assume that abondoning and fuel transfer happen simultaneously and take no time.
 The final action is `Forward(5)` meaning the singleton fleet would fly forward for 5 units of distance.
 The last state is `(7, [0])`:  there is one aircraft remaining in the fleet; it is 7 units of distance away from the airbase and it has no fuel --- but its ok, we get the range of the two-aircraft fleet which is 7 units of distance.